 Dana Gioia (quoted with permission from a letter)

-Complete review by Peter Carpenter, Agenda:
+Complete review by Peter Carpenter from Agenda:

 Kieron Winn’s long-awaited first collection is wide-ranging and memorable; his technical expertise matches a spirit of reverence and celebration.
 It is meticulous yet unfussy.
 Winn moves with equal ease and control from the contemplation of aesthetics, to Hopkinsesque epiphanies in response to the natural world, to unlikely, moving, or sometimes achingly funny parodies and pastiches.
 The most obvious customer here is ‘Heaney’s First Collaboration with Eminem’, itself a beautifully turned sonnet, that contains lines in response to Heaney’s ‘Bog Poems’, which make Geoffrey Hill’s meeting with rap in Speech!
 Speech! look like ’prentice work.
 Here is a couplet, but go seek the whole thing: